Access funding to accelerate the commercialisation of COVID-19 research solutions to market

 The Innovation Districts Challenges are designed to accelerate the commercialisation of research products that address the impacts of COVID-19 by businesses in partnership with universities and CSIRO in NSW.

 Challenge themes align with the NSW Government ‘Respond, Recover and Reform’ approach to COVID-19.

 Who is this for

 Small to medium sized enterprises that have a product or service that directly addresses the impact of COVID-19 (see eligibility criteria).

 The total funding pool available for each Challenge round is $500,000.

 - Second-highest ranked applicant $100,000

 - Highest ranked applicant in each Innovation District that is not one of the statewide overall recipients will be granted $10,000, as determined by the evaluation panel.

-Challenge Two is open
+Challenge Two is now closed